Lieutenant Governor of Ontario: Ceremonial and civic roles

-The lieutenant governor of Ontario is vested with a number of governmental duties and is also expected to undertake various ceremonial roles.
+In reality, the day-to-day function of the lieutenant governor are mostly ceremonial.
 For instance, the lieutenant governor acts as patron of certain Ontario institutions, such as the Royal Ontario Museum.
-Also, the viceroy, themselves a member and Chancellor of the order, will induct deserving individuals into the Order of Ontario, and upon installation customarily becomes a Knight or Dame of Justice and the Vice-Prior in Ontario of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
-The viceroy further presents the Royal Canadian Humane Association medal, the Lincoln M. Alexander Award, the Ontario Volunteer Service Award, the Outstanding Achievement Award for Voluntarism in Ontario, the Ontario Medal for Young Volunteers, and numerous other provincial honours and decorations, as well as various awards that are named for and presented by the lieutenant governor; these are generally created in partnership with another government or charitable organization and linked specifically to their cause.
-These honours are presented at official ceremonies, which count amongst hundreds of other engagements the lieutenant governor partakes in each year, either as host or guest of honour: In the 18 months following September 23, 2014, Lieutenant Governor Elizabeth Dowdeswell conducted 1066 engagements, equivalent to 711 per year.
+Also, the viceroy, themselves a member and Chancellor of the order, inducts individuals into the Order of Ontario, and upon installation customarily becomes a Knight or Dame of Justice and the Vice-Prior in Ontario of the Most Venerable Order of the Hospital of Saint John of Jerusalem.
+The LG, as the office holder is often referred to in government operation, regularly discharges duties in support of the citizenship function of the provincial government through presentation of various provincial honours and decorations to individual Ontarians in recognition of their civic contributions, including awards that are named for and presented by the lieutenant governor; these are generally created in partnership with another government or charitable organization and linked specifically to their cause.
+These honours are presented at official ceremonies, which count amongst hundreds of other engagements the lieutenant governor partakes in each year, either as host or guest of honour.
+The lieutenant governor also regularly attends community events and engagement on invitation, and issues greetings or congratulatory scrolls upon requests.
+As a statistical example, former lieutenant governor Elizabeth Dowdeswell conducted 1,066 civic engagements in an eighteen-month period, at a rate of 711 engagements per year.